Town of Rocky Mountain House

 Rocky Mountain House Upgrade Incentive

-The Town of Rocky Mountain House Home Energy Evaluation Incentive and the CEIP Upgrade Incentive can be stacked with incentives offered through the Government of Canada Greener Homes Program.
+Both the Rocky Mountain House CEIP Incentives can be stacked with incentives offered through the Canada Greener Homes Initiative.

 Start your Clean Energy Improvement Program journey

-Read the Town of Rocky Mountain House CEIP Terms and Conditions, then complete the Pre-Qualification Form with your property’s details.
-The Pre-Qualification Form is used by the Town of Rocky Mountain House and Alberta Municipalities, to confirm that you and the property meet the basic program eligibility criteria.
+Read the your municipality’s CEIP Terms and Conditions, then complete the Pre-Qualification Form with your property’s details.
+The Pre-Qualification Form is used by the Municipality and Alberta Municipalities to confirm that you and the property meet the basic program eligibility criteria.

-- You have proof the property to be upgraded is insured (i.e., home insurance with personal liability coverage of at least $1 million).
-Accepted proof includes documentation that clearly states the policy provider, policy number, property address, personal liability coverage, and duration of the policy (e.g., insurance binder letter).
+- Proof that the property to be upgraded is insured (i.e., home insurance with personal liability coverage of at least $1 million).
+Accepted proof includes an insurance binder letter or copy of a current insurance policy that clearly states the policy provider, policy number, property address, personal liability coverage, and duration of the policy.
+If the policy submitted is an offer to renew, it must be accompanied by proof that the full premium has been paid.

-After Pre-Qualification is confirmed, complete an EnerGuide Home Evaluation, select a Qualified Contractor, and submit the Project Application Form provided by Alberta Municipalities:
+After Pre-Qualification is confirmed, complete an EnerGuide Home Evaluation and use the results to choose your upgrades.

 - Schedule a pre-project EnerGuide Home Evaluation using a Natural Resources Canada (NRCan) Energy Advisor.
 Choose from the Energy Advisors listed on the Qualified Contractor Directory.
 If you have completed an EnerGuide Home Evaluation (version 15), you may not need to complete a new one.
-Check the Town of Rocky Mountain House CEIP Terms and Conditions to confirm which EnerGuide Home Evaluation version is eligible.
+Check your municipality’s CEIP Terms and Conditions to confirm which EnerGuide Home Evaluation version is eligible.

-- Using the Energy Evaluation Upgrade Report provided by your Energy Advisor as a guide, decide which eligible upgrades you want to finance through CEIP.
-The upgrade must be listed on the CEIP Eligible Upgrades list and must meet all eligibility requirements.
+- Using the Renovation Upgrade Report provided by your Energy Advisor as a guide, decide which eligible upgrades you want to finance through CEIP.
+The upgrade must be listed on the Residential Upgrades list and must meet all eligibility requirements.

-- With the help of your Qualified Contractor(s), complete the Project Application Form and submit the completed form and all required supporting documents to Alberta Municipalities.
+- With the help of your Qualified Contractor(s), complete the Project Application, submiting the completed form and all required supporting documents to Alberta Municipalities as outlined for each Residential Upgrade.

 If the Project Application is approved, we will confirm the approved financing amount and provide the Clean Energy Improvement Agreement and the Project Agreement for your review and signature.
 Both agreements must be signed by all required parties before upgrade installation(s) can begin.